Most interesting landmarks of Croatia

 - Zmajeva špilja (Drakonjina špilja) – Brač Island, Split-Dalmatia.
 Natural cave, hermitage of Glagolitic monks from the 15th century.
 Cave is adorned with unusual carvings of mythical beings including dragon, as well as ancient cult symbols.
 Site of legends about werewolves, witches.

-Described wonders of Croatia
+Described landmarks of Croatia

 The natural and cultural heritage of Croatia is diverse and very charming.